Clupai8o0/Task-Manager-API/README.md

 ## Description

 A simple node.js application.
-Uses mongoDB, mongoose and express to store data, create users and tasks Lacks any **UI**
+Uses mongoDB, mongoose and express to store data, create users and tasks.
+Lacks any **UI**